motherthestate/adnf/README.md

 declaration.fetch() // run fetch as usual
 ```

-For mutations where your preparing arguments should cannot be part of the key.
-Not that this will force your fetch to the `post` method.
+For mutations where some arguments should not be part of the cache key, declare can be provided a function that will build options after the key was generated.
+Not that this will force your fetch to be a mutate method i.e. `post`, `put`, `delete` or `patch`.

 ```tsx
 const fetchUser = declare<User, void, { id: string }>('/user', (args) => ({ params: { id: args.id } }))